Department website: https://www.chemistry.wvu.edu/

 Application Deadline:

-- Applicants are typically notified of the committee’s decision on or before February 1st.
+- Applicants are typically notified of the committee’s decision on or before February 1st for Fall admission and on or November 1st for Spring admission

-- Completed applications for admission may be considered after the January 1st deadline on a space-available basis.
+- Completed applications for admission may be considered after the priority review deadlines on a space-available basis.

 - Exceptional applicants may be nominated by the Chemistry program for competitive University Fellowships.
 Qualified applicants will be notified if they are nominated.
 More information on WVU fellowships can be found here.